ebanner/pynt/README.md

 There are a few tweaks to EIN that make the pynt/EIN experience nicer IMO.

-- I like to have `C-<return>` and `S-<return>` [behave as they would](https://github.com/ebanner/dotfiles/blob/deed94b024612ca1ed9c1e98f8e98ade793208a2/spacemacs#L472-L476) in a jupyter web browser client
+- Have `C-<return>` and `S-<return>` behave [as they would in a jupyter web browser client]((https://github.com/ebanner/dotfiles/blob/deed94b024612ca1ed9c1e98f8e98ade793208a2/spacemacs#L472-L476))
-- Sometimes it's convenient to [arrow through the worksheet](https://github.com/ebanner/dotfiles/blob/deed94b024612ca1ed9c1e98f8e98ade793208a2/spacemacs#L478-L480) in a EIN notebook buffer (warning: evil-specific)
+- [Arrow through the worksheets](https://github.com/ebanner/dotfiles/blob/deed94b024612ca1ed9c1e98f8e98ade793208a2/spacemacs#L478-L480) in a EIN notebook buffer (warning: evil-specific)
 - Prevent jupyter from [popping open a new tab](https://github.com/ebanner/dotfiles/blob/deed94b024612ca1ed9c1e98f8e98ade793208a2/spacemacs#L496) in your web browser on startup